STOP - Peyton Manning, QB, Denver Broncos

 YIELD - Sammy Watkins, WR, Buffalo Bills

 You love Watkins' skills, his upside and the fact that he's likely the top wide receiver in Buffalo.
 Or maybe you're higher on Mike Evans or Brandin Cooks.
 Tap the brakes, my friends, because most rookie wideouts don't make a huge impact.
 From 2009-2013, 154 wide receivers have been drafted.
 Of those 154, just six have had1,000-plus yards.
-Furthermore, two rookie wideouts have hit that mark in the last seven years.
+Furthermore, only two rookie wideouts have hit that mark in the last seven years.

 SPEED BUMP - Andre Johnson, WR, Houston Texans